nicarq/sovereign-sdk/examples/demo-rollup/README.md

 Usage: sov-cli <COMMAND>

 Commands:
-  transactions  Generate, sign, and list transactions keys          View and manage keys associated with this wallet rpc           Query the current state of the rollup and send transactions help          Print this message or the help of the given subcommand(s)
+  transactions  Generate, sign, list and remove transactions keys          View and manage keys associated with this wallet rpc           Query the current state of the rollup and send transactions help          Print this message or the help of the given subcommand(s)